Rookie Zach McKinstry goes on Dodgers' growing injured list

-LOS ANGELES (AP) The Los Angeles Dodgers have placed promising rookie Zach McKinstry on the 10-day injured list with a strained right oblique muscle.
+LOS ANGELES — The Los Angeles Dodgers have placed promising rookie Zach McKinstry on the 10-day injured list with a strained right oblique muscle.

 The major league-leading Dodgers made the move Friday, adding a fifth player to their IL.
 Los Angeles recalled outfielder DJ Peters from its alternate training site to make his major league debut.